-The model was evaluated in terms of accuracy, recall, precision, and f1-score.
+The model was evaluated in terms of accuracy, recall, precision and f1-score.
 Recall provides sensitivity information on how many patients were correctly identified.
 Precision expresses how many of the positives that the model returns were actually positive.
 F1-score is the harmonic mean between precision and recall.
-A NN adjusts its weights to optimize the loss, which is calculated with the use of binary cross entropy loss:
+An NN adjusts its weights to optimise the loss, which is calculated with the use of binary cross entropy loss:

-$$CE = -\sum{i=1}^{C'=2} t_i log(s_i) = t_1 log(s_1) - (1 - t_1) log(1 - s)$$ where C represents the classes, s_i is the predicted probability value for class i, and t is the true probability for that class.
-Since the data was unevenly distributed, the accuracy baseline of random guessing was also calculated.
-The baseline was calculated with respect to the class distribution of the dataset.
-First, we trained and tested our model on the AD dataset.
-After passing the baseline of random guessing on the training data (>.548) with an accuracy of .994, we applied the same model on the MCI dataset.
-The random guessing baseline for the test dataset of the AD model was .536 and for the test dataset of the MCI model was .521.
-The over-epochs performance of the model is depicted in Figure 1 for AD (left), and for MCI (right).
+$$CE = -\sum{i=1}^{C'=2} t_i \log(s_i) = t_1 \log(s_1) - (1 - t_1) \log(1 - s)$$ where C represents the classes, $s_i$ is the predicted probability value for class i and t is the true probability for that class.
+Since the data were unevenly distributed, the accuracy baseline of random guessing was also calculated.
+The baseline was calculated with respect to the class distribution of the data set.
+First, we trained and tested our

+Model performance for the AD and MCI datasets.
+AD, Alzheimer's disease; MCI, mild cognitive impairment.
+Figure 1 model on the AD data set.
+After passing the baseline of random guessing on the training data (>0.548) with an accuracy of 0.994, we applied the same model on the MCI data set.
+The random guessing baseline for the test data set of the AD model was 0.536 and for the test data set of the MCI model was 0.521.
+The overepochs performance of the model is depicted in figure 1 for AD (left) and for MCI (right).